Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Chris Pratt's on that now.
-Yeah, he's from chosen.
+Chris Pratt’s on that now.
+And the guy from The Chosen.

 00:23:00:14 - 00:23:02:01